mackmn06/Augmentative-and-Alternative-Communication-with-AI/README.md

 ## Challenges

 The AI-generated responses based on user input may not always accurately predict the user's intentions, leaving room for miscommunication.
 For some people with communication challenges, it can be difficult to determine if they have other impairments e.g. with comprehension or cognitive challenges that could make the app more difficult to use.
+There are also many different kinds of AAC inputs and so the app would have to be adaptable to multiple types of inputs.

 ## What next?

 In order to implement this project I would need to learn more about app development or work with someone with experience in app development to actually create it.
-It may also be beneficial to consult with a nonspeaking autistic person about what they would find helpful.
+It may also be beneficial to consult with a nonspeaking autistic person about what they would find helpful or what changes could be made to improve the app.

 ## Acknowledgments